ChALkeR/notes/Buffer-knows-everything.md

 The best way would be to allocate `Buffer`s in a form of `var buf = new Buffer(size).fill(0)` — in this case you can immediately see that the buffer is initialized on the exact same line.
 This is useful for performing quick checks using `grep` to find where `Buffer`s are manually allocated.

 If you are optimizing for speed in a hot code path, and are 100% sure what you are doing — it's perfectly fine that you use just `new Buffer(size)` and then fill in each byte manually.
-But please double check that you don't abort and return an partially unitialized `Buffer` in case of something going wrong (any error, etc).
+But please double check that you don't abort and return an partially uninitialized `Buffer` in case of something going wrong (any error, etc).

 An example of _bad_ code:
 ```javascript